1WennieCao1/1wenniecao1.github.io/_pages/about.md

   - /about.html
 ---

-I'm a third-year Master student from [College of Optical Science and Engineering](http://opt.zju.edu.cn/), [Zhejiang University](https://www.zju.edu.cn/).
-I am fortunate to be advised by [Prof.Cuifang Kuang](https://person.zju.edu.cn/cfkuang).
+I'm a first-year Phd student from [Department of Electrical and Electronic Engineering](https://www.eee.hku.hk/), The University of Hong Kong (https://www.hku.hk/).
+Previously, I received my Master's degree in Optical Engineering from Zhejiang University, fortunate to be advised by [Prof.Cuifang Kuang](https://person.zju.edu.cn/cfkuang).
 Previously, I received my Bachelor's degree in Opto-Electronics Information Science and Engineering from Zhejiang University.
 My research interests include computational imaging.
 Specifically I am working on phase retrieval and inverse algorithms.
 You can find my [CV](../assets/CV20250217.pdf) here.